Some Of The Exoplanets Discovered By Kepler Space Telescope Might Be False Positives

-The Kepler Space Telescope has had a very successful run so far in the nine years or so since it was launched.
+The Kepler Space Telescope has had a very successful run so far, in the nine years or so since it was launched.
 Since 2009, NASA has used data from Kepler to confirm close to 1,300 exoplanets as of 2017, as it continues to detect more unexpected dips in brightness in stars, and possibly more planets well beyond our solar system, as signified by those dips.
 However, a new study suggests that there might be some exoplanets that aren’t quite confirmed after all — false positives that suggest Kepler isn’t 100 percent accurate when confirming a brightness dip as a planet.

 In a study published earlier this month in the Astronomical Journal, researchers took a more in-depth look at how astronomers decide whether the Kepler Space Telescope has found an exoplanet or not.
 As noted on the paper, astronomers used a second telescope to double-check whether Kepler had indeed found a new planet after detecting a dip in brightness.
 In some instances, the brightness dip was actually caused by another object causing the light from the star to dim, or by noise in the data sent back to Earth, according to Popular Mechanics.

 As further summarized by Popular Mechanics, astronomers changed their methods in confirming the potential exoplanets spotted by Kepler when the space telescope began spotting a growing number of possible leads.
 Outer Places added in its own summary of the new study that Kepler had become “so prolific” in detecting planets that NASA no longer was able to keep up and double-check all of those exoplanet candidates.
-With that in mind, scientists switched to a technique where they used mathematical formulas to determine the likelihood that Kepler found a planet, only making confirmations if the chances were at 99 percent or greater.
+With that in mind, scientists switched to a technique in which they used mathematical formulas to determine the likelihood that Kepler found a planet, only making confirmations if the chances were at 99 percent or greater.

 According to the scientists behind the new study, that’s where the problem with the new technique lies, as NASA’s formulas do not take possible inconsistencies or errors in instrument readings into account.
 More tellingly, the study noted that the potential errors are at their most crucial when NASA is trying to confirm exoplanets similar to Earth, meaning those that are of a similar size and distance from their host star.
 Popular Mechanics wrote that it’s just as easy for the signals Kepler detects from those planets to be little more than anomalies with the observatory’s instruments, especially now that it’s been close to a decade since Kepler launched.